JackFrostCN/Assignment/README.md

 ```

 Runs at: `http://localhost:3000`
-Make sure the backend is running for full functionality.
+Ensure the backend is running for full functionality.

 ---